 What is midostaurin (Rydapt®)?

-Midostaurin (Rydapt®) is used to treat acute myeloid leukaemia (AML).
-It is used if tests show that the leukaemia cells have a gene change called an FLT3 mutation.
+Midostaurin is usually used to treat acute myeloid leukaemia (AML).
+It is given when tests show the leukaemia cells have a genetic change called FLT3 (known as FLT3 positive AML).

 More information about this treatment